CPMpy/cpmpy/docs/index.rst

-..
-CpMPy documentation master file, created by sphinx-quickstart on Mon Feb 22 12:15:31 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CpMPy: CP modeling made easy in Python
+CPMpy: CP modeling made easy in Python
 ==========================================

-CpMPy is a numpy-based light-weight Python library for conveniently modeling constraint problems in Python.
+CPMpy is a numpy-based light-weight Python library for conveniently modeling constraint problems in Python.
 It aims to connect to common constraint solving systems that have a Python API, such as MiniZinc (with solvers gecode, chuffed, ortools, picatsat, etc), or-tools through its Python API and more.

 It is inspired by CVXpy, SciPy and Numberjack, and as most modern scientific Python tools, it uses numpy arrays as basic data structure.